China–Peru relations: Macau

 Macau–Peru relations (澳门与秘鲁关系 (Àomén yǔ bìlǔ guānxì); Relaciones Macao-Perú; Relações Macau-Peru) are also carried out under the larger context of relations with China and date back to the Portuguese era of the region.

 Similar to neighbouring Hong Kong, the early history of relations took place in the context of the coolie trade and within Peru's relations with Portugal.
 From 1849 to 1857, a large number of ships left for Callao, until the trade was suspended by the British and Chinese authorities.
 This meant that from 1860 onwards, a second wave of Chinese immigration to Peru took place with Macau serving as its exclusive starting point.
 The last ship to leave to Peru was the Peruvian Lola, who left in July 1874 and reached Peru with 6 coolies dying in the journey.
 A year before, the Overseas Ministry had prohibited the trade of coolies to Peru and Cuba due to the conditions they were subject to upon arrival.

 Peru is a recurring participant in the annual Macao International Trade and Investment Fair, where trade between both regions is promoted.

 Taiwan

-Due to its official relations with mainland China, Peru de jure recognises Taiwan as part of China.
+Due to its official relations with mainland China, Peru de jure recognizes Taiwan as part of China.
 However, since 1978, relations between Peru and the ROC are unofficially maintained through representative offices in Taipei and Lima.

+Public opinion

+A survey published in 2026 by the Pew Research Center found that 64% of Peruvians had a favorable view of China, while 26% had an unfavorable view.
+It also found that 72% of Peruvians in the 18-35 age group had positive opinions of China.